How to Respond to Divorce Threats – 12 Proven Strategies

 #04.
 Take some time out

 When you feel stressed and mentally down, taking some time out for yourself is crucial.
 It will help you clear your head and think about things more objectively.
-Moreover, it will give you some space to cool down and calm your emotions.

 For example, if you are in bipolar disorder or manic depression, you may find yourself alone in each condition.
 In this situation, you need some personal time to relax and think about how you want to respond to your spouse.
 A bipolar husband threatens divorce when they are depressed due to any act of his wife.